Bachelor of Science, Major in Interdisciplinary Agriculture: Agricultural Industries

 • Analyze situational aspects and engage in critical thinking skills to formulate and implement problem-solving techniques in agricultural enterprises.

-• Demonstrate technical knowledge and skills necessary for entry level professionals Agricultural Business, Agricultural Communication, Agricultural Engineering Technology, Animal Science, and Plant and Soil Science.
+• Demonstrate technical knowledge and skills necessary for entry level professionals in Agricultural Business, Agricultural Communication, Agricultural Engineering Technology, Animal Science, and Plant and Soil Science.

 • Collaborate with agricultural professionals to develop research based educational programs.